The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Methods

 For SwinGait, we evaluated five backbone adaptation strategies (M1--M5) that progressively increase the degree of freezing across the convolutional stem, patch embedding layer, and Swin Transformer stages.
 The patch embedding (PE) layer was treated as a learnable projection and could be either frozen or fine-tuned depending on the configuration.
 A summary of these strategies is provided in Table~\ref{tab:part1_summary}.
 The configurations are defined as follows:

 \begin{itemize} \item \textbf{M1 (Fully Fine-Tuned Backbone).} All backbone components, including the convolutional stem, patch embedding layer, and both Swin Transformer stages, were fine-tuned jointly with the classification head.
-This represents the least restrictive setting.

-\item \textbf{M2 (Frozen CNN Stem Only).} The convolutional stem was frozen, while the patch embedding layer and both Swin Transformer stages were fine-tuned.
-This setup preserves low-level spatial feature extraction while allowing higher-level representations to adapt to frailty-related gait patterns.
+This represents the least restrictive setting. \item \textbf{M2 (Frozen CNN Stem Only).} The convolutional stem was frozen, while the patch embedding layer and both Swin Transformer stages were fine-tuned.
+This setup preserves low-level spatial feature extraction while allowing higher-level representations to adapt to frailty-related gait patterns. \item \textbf{M3 (Frozen CNN + Patch Embedding).} The convolutional stem and patch embedding layer were frozen, while both Swin Transformer stages were fine-tuned. \item \textbf{M4 (Frozen CNN + PE + Swin Stage 1).} The convolutional stem, patch embedding layer, and Swin Transformer Stage~1 were frozen, while Swin Stage~2 was fine-tuned. \item \textbf{M5 (Fully Frozen Backbone).} All backbone components were frozen.
+Only the classification head was trained.
+This configuration evaluates direct transferability of pretrained representations without backbone adaptation. \end{itemize}